 After we make $500 in purchases on our card in the first three months, we’ll earn a $100 bonus cash back.
 We’ll also enjoy a 0% APR for the first fifteen months – and that applies to both purchases and balance transfers.

 Chase also has bonus categories that rotate every three months, which can up 5% cash back on hotels, retailers and even restaurants.
 All of our purchases earn us 1% cash back.
-This card, like the Capital One, has no annual fee.
+This card has no annual fee.

 Our third selection, the Escape by Discover offers its share of perks and benefits too.
 We’ll earn double miles on every dollar we spend, we’ll have an intro 0% APR for the first six months and we won’t be hindered by airline restrictions – we can use our travel rewards on any airline, any hotel or any car rental.
 Those points never expire.
 This credit card also offers travel insurance benefits, which is great for when we travel.
 There’s a $60 annual fee with the Escape by Discover.

 So now we’ve got the “meat and potatoes” of the three credit cards.
 Here are a few things to ask yourself as you’re reviewing the three offers:

 The $60 annual fee associated with the Escape by Discover is reasonable, but the other two have no annual fees.

 With both the Discover and teh One cards, we earn travel rewards.
 If you don’t travel, these two might not be the best choice for you.
 If you do, then you might want to narrow your choice to these two.

 The intro APR rates: we’ll have a 0% intro rate for fifteen months with the Chase card, six months with the Discover card and until August 2013 with the One card.
 The Chase offer has something the other two don’t have: bonus categories and the opportunity to shop through Chase for even bigger savings.
 There’s also a $100 incentive for choosing Chase.
 By now, your decision should be a bit clearer.